Trirosmos/sh2-singlestep-tests/README.md

 - Remove floating point registers from initial and final state
 - Remove status registers that don't exist on SH-2 from initial and final state
 - Remove SR bits that don't exist
+- New tests generated for `LDC.L @Rm, SR`, `LDC Rm, SR` and `RTE`, since they'd change the SR and thus the register bank bit, which doesn't exist on SH-2.